patterson880/R-Case-Study/README.md

 This project was performed as a capstone to my Google Coursera Data Analytics Professional Certificate.
-The data was sourced from a fictional rideshare company, produce by Coursera and hosted by AWS.I focused on the time period of the last year, August 2023 to July 2024
+The data was sourced from a fictional rideshare company, produce by Coursera and hosted by AWS.
+I focused on the time period of the last year, August 2023 to July 2024